Midhunnnnnnnn/VERACITY/README.md

    - Offers insights based on the stored records to assist in proactive healthcare.

 6. Hybrid Storage:
-   - Sensitive metadata is stored on the blockchain for security.
+   - Sensitive metadata address is stored on the blockchain for security.
    - Detailed records are stored in MongoDB, with encrypted references to blockchain metadata.

 Tech Stack: